MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2023/03/devtools-111.md

 <!-- Subtitle: Get the Remote Tools for Microsoft Edge app from the Microsoft Store to set up remote debugging today! -->

-In Microsoft Edge 111, the **Remote Tools for Microsoft Edge** app is now available on Xbox and HoloLens devices.
+The **Remote Tools for Microsoft Edge** app is now available on Xbox and HoloLens devices.
 The **Remote Tools for Microsoft Edge** app is a plug-in for the **Windows Device Portal for Desktop** that enables remote debugging for tabs in Microsoft Edge, Progressive Web Apps (PWAs), and WebView2 controls.
 By using remote debugging, you can run web content on a remote device and debug it right from your development machine.

 ![The Remote Tools for Microsoft Edge app in the Microsoft Store](./devtools-111-images/remote-tools-in-the-microsoft-store.png)

 With remote debugging enabled, you don't need to open DevTools on either HoloLens or Xbox devices any more.
-Instead, you can connect to the remote Xbox or HoloLens device via Device portal and the `edge://inspect` page, and then select whichever `target:` tab, PWA, or WebView2 control you want to launch DevTools against.
+Instead, you can connect to the remote Xbox or HoloLens device using the Device portal, open the `edge://inspect` page, and then select the `target:` (tab, PWA, or WebView2 control) that you want to use with DevTools.

 To give us feedback on the remote debugging flow for Microsoft Edge, leave a comment in [Issue 136: Remote debugging Xbox and HoloLens devices is now available with the latest version of the Remote Tools for Microsoft Edge app](https://github.com/MicrosoftEdge/DevTools/issues/136).